Supercar Driving Tour through the Swiss Alps

 Operating as a boutique hotel in summer, the chalet has incredible facilities which include a 10-metre indoor swimming pool, spa with hammam, cold plunge pool and Jacuzzi and two outdoor cedar hot tubs, as well as a home cinema room.

 Days 5 - 7:

 Verbier hosts a variety of fantastic events during the summer months.
 You might like to tie your trip in with the Verbier Festival which showcases some of the world’s top classical musicians.

-Verbier is also a great base for exploring the Valais area.
-Recommended day trips include discovering the wineries down the valley, a scenic drive via the Great St. Bernard Pass to Aosta in Italy, or a trip to the Mauvoisin Dam which sits at the very end of the Val de Bagnes.
+Summer chalets in Verbier provide a great base for exploring the Valais area.
+Recommended day trips include discovering the wineries down the valley, a scenic drive via the Great St. Bernard Pass to Aosta in Italy or a trip to the Mauvoisin Dam which sits at the very end of the Val de Bagnes.

 In Verbier itself, mountain biking is a big draw with hundreds of kilometres of biking trails ranging in terrain and gradient.
-For a bird eye’s view why not take to the sky and take a tandem paragliding flight.
+For a bird's eye view, why not take to the sky and take a tandem paragliding flight?
 There are also many rock climbing sites in the Bagnes Valley, suitable for beginners and advanced climbers.